 As if the month of December was not already busy enough!

-If you would like to learn more about anything in this note, or how these issues may apply to your organisation, please contact Peter Bolger, Robert Haniver or Tanya Moeller.
+If you would like to learn more about anything in this note, or how these issues may apply to your organisation, please contact Peter Bolger or Robert Haniver.